Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/12_entity_color_flash/index.md

 First, we need to manage color modification on our player and enemies.
 Because this special effect could actually happen for any 3d model in the game, we will setup everything in the `Entity` class.

-The general idea for our flash effect is to set the `BasicEffect` diffuse color to a certain value, and then allows it to go back to normal (white) over a certain duration.
+The general idea for our flash effect is to set the `BasicEffect` emissive color to a certain value, and then allows it to go back to normal (transparent) over a certain duration.
+This will automaically add a color to the model then make it progressively disappear.
 We will need to store the flash color and the flash duration, as well as the current color and the flash timer.

+> [!NOTE] What are emissive color and diffuse color?
+>
+> Emissive and diffuse color are color that will automatically modify the model's texture color thanks to the `BasicEffect`.
+>
+> Emissive color is supposed to be a color that is emitted by the 3D object, and as such modify the texture color in an *additive* way.
+That is to say that the emissive color's components are added to the already existing color of the texture.
+>
+> Diffuse color is supposed to be the color of the object itself.
+It is usually multiplied with the texture's color in order to mix the texture's and the diffuse's color.
+It is called *diffuse* because it represents a statistical approximation of a lighting on an homogeneous surface.
+The light particules are supposed to bounce in a random direction, which diffuses them, and thus gives an uniform color.

+It's time to implement our flash.
 Modify `Entity.cs` as follows:

 ```csharp
 internal class Entity